rob-murray/ui-message-queue/README.md

 The **goal** is to be as simple as possible to include and use, it's meant for displaying messages to website users rather than queuing backend type tasks.

-**Check out** a demonstration [here](http://rob-murray.github.com/ui-message-queue).
+**Check out** a demo [here](http://rob-murray.github.com/ui-message-queue).

 Features:

-* Add messages to queue; displayed in FIFO method
+* Add messages to queue; displayed in FIFO order.
-* Select the DOM element to update, falling back to Javascript Alert if not found
+* Select the DOM element to update, falling back to Javascript Alert if not found.
-* No Jquery!
-Whilst fantastic as it is, can be a pain to have to include Jquery just for one library.
+* No jQuery!
+Whilst fantastic as it is, can be a pain to have to include jQuery just for one library so we're jQuery free zone.

 ## Contents

 This repository contains the following sections:

-1. `src` - this contains the source Coffeescript
+1. `src` - this contains the source Coffeescript.
-2. `lib/UiMessageQueue-release.js` - this is the compiled Javascript (copy this to use!)
+2. `lib/UiMessageQueue-release.js` - the source is then compiled into this Javascript file (copy this to use!).
-3. `spec/*_spec.coffee` - the tests implemented in Jasmine
+3. `test/spec/*_spec.coffee` - the tests implemented in Jasmine.
+4. demo - a real life webpage with proper Javascript to test this project.
-4. demo - demo from this project is available [here](http://rob-murray.github.com/ui-message-queue) - check it out now for example usage
+5. A working demo is available [here](http://rob-murray.github.com/ui-message-queue) - check it out to see what UiMessageQueue can do.

 ## Getting started